Blackymas/NSPanel_HA_Blueprint/docs/addon_climate.md

 You will need to add the reference to `addon_climate_heat`, `addon_climate_cool` or `addon_climate_dual` files on your ESPHome settings in the `package` section and after the `remote_package` (base code), as shown bellow (for `heat` in this example):

+> [!NOTE]
+> From time to time, there are changes in ESPHome that lead to an added `_2` for the embedded thermostats.
+If you encounter this issue, please have a look at this [entry](https://community.home-assistant.io/t/esphome-devices-all-renamed-with-2-added/388146) in the Home Assistent Forum.

 ```yaml
 substitutions:
   # Settings - Editable values